MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ### Business process flows that call a workflow
  You can call on-demand workflows from inside a business process flow.
 You can configure this from the new business process flow designer by dragging a workflow component to a process stage or to the Global Workflows section.
 For more information about using workflows in business process flows, see [Blog: Business process flow automation in Dynamics 365](https://blogs.msdn.microsoft.com/crm/2017/03/28/business-process-flow-automation-in-dynamics-365/).

+ If you set a workflow to trigger on Stage Exit of a stage in your business process flow, the workflow will be triggered whenever you leave that stage.
+This includes both moving to the next stage and moving to the previous stage.

  When you include a workflow that you want to trigger on Stage Exit of a stage in your business process flow, and that stage is  the last stage in the flow, the designer gives the impression that the workflow will be triggered when that stage is completed.
 However, the workflow will not be triggered because a stage transition does not take place.
 You will not receive a warning or error preventing you from including the workflow on the stage.
 When a user interacts with the business process flow, finishing or abandoning the process does not result in a stage transition, and therefore the workflow is not triggered.
 Consider the following examples: